H1

 Possible Causes

-Thermostat installed above heat source (radiator, TV, electronics), Direct sunlight on thermostat, Internal temperature sensor drift, Poor airflow around thermostat wall cavity
+Thermostat installed above a heat source (radiator, TV, or electronics), direct sunlight on the thermostat, internal temperature sensor drift, or poor airflow around the thermostat wall cavity.

 How to Fix / Troubleshooting